Edited by Jacqueline Dyre

 The closer they drew to the storeroom, the colder the museum became.
 Thomas shivered, his arms stiffening and his elbows digging into his ribs.
 When he stepped into a patch of light, he exhaled and noticed that his breath fogged.

 The smell of mildew returned as well, and a terrible image came to him then of Marion’s coffin collapsing under piles and piles of sopping English soil, the rank, stale water creeping in and drip-drip-dripping into her open, unseeing eyes.
-He blinked and blinked but the image would not go away because it was a product of his mind, not his sight, and so he could not stop himself from picturing her body bloat, her smooth skin turned grey and rotten with the damp.
+He blinked and blinked but the image would not go away because it was a product of his mind, not his sight, and so he could not stop himself from picturing her body bloat, her smooth skin turned gray and rotten with the damp.

 A few steps ahead of him, the phantom hummed gently, and the sound made him tremble.

 When they reached the hallway that led to their destination, a dim disk of light sparked to life on the crown of the phantom’s head.
 But, once he saw what crept along the corridor walls, he wished for darkness.
 The scarabs.
 They blotted out the plaster entirely, crawling over one another, their legs click-clacking over the others’ backs, their wings hissing in agitation.
 Thomas held his breath against the fecal smell of them.

 At the end of the hall, the storeroom door opened.
 The phantom passed into the blackness, her faint light doing little to cut through the gloom.